Govt helpline receives 92,000 calls on abuse and violence in 11 days

 From March 24 till April 1, 257 complaints related to various offences against women were received.
 Of the 257, 69 complaints are related to domestic violence, the latest data released by the NCW showed.

 Sharma said the number of cases of domestic violence must be much higher but women are scared to complain due to the constant presence of their abusers at home.
 "Women are not approaching police because they think that if they take their husband away, her in-laws will then torture her.
 And he will, in turn, torture her more when he gets out of the police station.
 Earlier, women could go to their parents but now they are unable to reach them,” Sharma told PTI, adding that the NCW is in touch with some of the complainants.
 India is currently under the biggest lockdown with around 1.3 billion people asked to stay home in view of the coronavirus outbreak, which has claimed at least 149 lives and infected more than 5,100 people.
 “Confinement is fostering the tension and strain created by security, health, and money worries.
 And it is increasing isolation for women with violent partners, separating them from the people and resources that can best help them.
 It’s a perfect storm for controlling, violent behaviour behind closed doors,” UN Women Executive Director Phumzile Mlambo-Ngcuka said in a statement calling the violence against women and girls “a shadow pandemic”.
-Child rights bodies recently wrote to the Prime Minister's Office, asking the government to declare 1098 toll free and to make it a COVID-19 emergency outreach number for children or parents or caregivers.
+Child rights bodies recently wrote to the Prime Minister's Office, asking the government to make 1098 a COVID-19 emergency outreach number.

 In a joint statement, an alliance of six leading child development organisations (ChildFund India, Plan India, Save the Children India, SOS Children’s Villages of India, Terre des hommes and World Vision India) on April 2 also asked the government to provide uninterrupted access to critical services for the most vulnerable children and their families.
 "To overcome the immediate and long-term impact of the crisis, the government should ensure, on priority basis: access to critical services such as healthcare, nutrition, food security, mental health and psychosocial support, protection against violence and ensure social protection and child-sensitive cash transfer initiatives to the most vulnerable children and poorest families," the child rights bodies said.